 Public companies face 15% to 25% increases, while private companies face 5% to 15%.
 According to Kevin LaCroix, Executive Vice President for RT ProExec, “others are continuing to see increases beyond that range.”
 It’s no surprise that unicorns are in the same boat as public companies.

 With all the challenges companies face nowadays, many are searching for a more affordable way to obtain the insurance coverage they need.
 More businesses have turned to captive insurance for a solution.

-Briefly, captive insurance is a wholly-owned subsidiary insurer providing risk-mitigation products and services for its parent company.
+Briefly, captive insurance is a wholly-owned subsidiary insurer providing risk management products and services for its parent company.
 We discuss details below, but let’s debunk a few myths first.

 Captive insurance is a mature solution for companies to manage their unique risks.
 However, it’s not necessarily the “enemy” of traditional insurance.
 Instead, captive insurance is merely alternative risk finance.
 Also, captive insurance isn’t simply self-insurance as the structure is slightly different from those models; however, it is a form of corporate self-insurance.

 Think of captive insurance as a way to actively take part in your company’s risk profits, not only accepting unwanted costs.
 When structured cost-effectively, captive insurance finances more than only small exposures.
 It tackles the significant risks, too.

 Captive insurance’s popularity has increased in recent years, with 76 new captives being formed this year.
 Unsurprisingly, the pandemic has only encouraged companies to consider this option as a viable solution.
 But how does it work, and why?